dkypuros/atomic-lang-model/docs/walkthrough.md

 This isn't just another language model.
 It has several unique and powerful features:

 #### Mathematical Rigor
-The project is built on a foundation of formal proofs.
+The project is built on a foundation of formal proofs spanning three mathematical fields.
 It uses tests to demonstrate its ability to generate patterns like aⁿbⁿ (e.g., a a a b b b), which is a classic way to prove a grammar is more powerful than simple finite-state machines.
 The included Coq file (Minimalist.v) takes this further by formalizing these properties in a machine-checkable proof system.
+For a complete understanding of the mathematics, see our [Mathematical Foundations](mathematical-foundations.md) guide.

 #### Advanced Linguistic Evaluation
 It doesn't just check for correctness; it evaluates its syntactic capabilities against established linguistic benchmarks: